Home Blog Punching Bag Guide for Beginners

 Precision Drill

 Mixed martial arts is all about accuracy developed on an excellent technique base, which will help you to have swift and crisp blows.
-If your strikes have a high level of accuracy, you will have a competitive edge over your opponent in a fight match. punching bag
+If your strikes have a high level of accuracy, you will have a competitive edge over your opponent in a fight match.

 For this precision drill, it’s suggested that you vision 3 hitting marks anywhere on the bag at which you want to target, or simply masking-tape to specify the spots you want to target at.
 Try to strike the targeted marks quickly together with left and right punches, ensuring that you keep precise and well-paced between the punches.
 Repeat this drill cycle for a couple of minutes and rest for 60 seconds afterwards.
-It’s highly recommended for more advanced trainees that targeted marks are changed frequently and adding strikes and kicks. punching bag
+It’s highly recommended for more advanced trainees that targeted marks are changed frequently and adding strikes and kicks.

 Triple Strike Drill

-This flexible triple strike drill is composed of 3 basic combinations that can grow into powerful patterns of strikes and fighting technique, depending on the ability and physical capability of the trainee.
-Preferably, beginners of mixed martial arts should begin with 3 strikes drill to build a base technique and develop further from there.
 For example, they can use the heavy bag and do a combination of ‘a right kick-a left hook-a right cross’.
 Proceed with the opposite combination (‘a left kick-a right cross-a left hook’), and make sure to maintain the same pattern.
 Then, repeat these combos for a couple of minutes and afterwards rest for about 60 seconds.

 Pyramid Drill